aaronzhfeng/tpu-spec-decode/README.md

 ### 1. Create TPU v4 VM and SSH in

 Request a v4-8 TPU (e.g. on-demand queue), wait until `state` is ACTIVE, then SSH in.
+(More thorough investigation will be run on **v5p**; this guide uses v4 for current development stage.)

 ```bash
 gcloud compute tpus queued-resources create YOUR_NAME-dflash-queued \